minterpy-project/minterpy/joss/paper.md

 include ApproxFun [@Olver2023] in Julia, and ChebPy [@Richardson2024] and pychebfun [@Swierczewski2024] in Python.
 [^rational-function]: Minterpy currently does not support polynomial-polynomial division.
+[^machine]: The experiment was conducted on a machine equipped with a 32-core AMD EPYC processor, 256 GB of RAM, and running Debian 12 Linux.
 [^sparse]: Both Chaospy and equadratures support sparse polynomial construction, which may alleviate the issue of large number of coefficients.
 Comparing these approaches, however, is beyond the scope of this work.